Inventory Tracking

 Group items into categories and subcategories for easy navigation

-Categories help you group similar items together so your inventory stays organized as it grows.
-You can create a hierarchy of categories to reflect how your organization thinks about its items.
+Categories help you group similar items together so your inventory stays organised as it grows.
+You can create a hierarchy of categories to reflect how your organisation thinks about its items.

-For example, you might organize items like this:
+For example, you might organise items like this:

 Electronics